Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: Introduction

 The structure of the paper is as follows: First, we review the original Walker-Anderson \cite{Walker1995} model and identify parameters for both the model and reference simulations, which serve as the basis for subsequent comparisons.
 Next, we investigate improvements in impact initialization to enhance the early-time response for infinite targets.
 With these updates we then proceed to review the critical aspects of the Walker modified flow model \cite{Walker1999bulge} that affect a finite domain.
 We demonstrate that directly applying improved impact initialization to finite target models introduces challenges, highlighting the need to account for wave propagation effects.
-By post-processing hydro-code results, we examine the influence of non-linear wave propagation and show that linear bulk-wave propagation adequately captures the essential mechanics.
+By post-processing hydro-simulation results, we examine the influence of non-linear wave propagation and show that linear bulk-wave propagation adequately captures the essential mechanics.
 This insight guides the implementation of a phase delay consistent with wave propagation in our model.
-Finally, we present detailed comparisons across targets of varying thicknesses and velocities, as well as multi-target impacts.
+To experimentally validate our target modeling assumptions, comparisons are provided against available data on thick finite targets \cite{AndersonStilp1995}.
+Finally, we present detailed comparisons across targets of varying thicknesses and velocities, as well as multi-target impacts, using detailed hydro-simulations as reference solutions.
 The paper concludes with a summary of the findings and a discussion of remaining model inconsistencies.